chingu-coders/GitHub-tips/README.md

 GitHub.com is an amazing code collaboration platform which has enabled several open source project to flourish.
 Contributing to projects on GitHub for those new to the platform, however, can be both intimidating and confusing.
 This repo aims to provide some clarity on the features and workflows of GitHub.

+There is no intention to re-invent the wheel however!
+So a visit to GitHub's own learning resources [described here](#github-flow-tutorial) is a top recommendation.

 ## The Chingu GitHub Organization

 [Chingu](https://tropicalchancer.github.io/projectus/) is a self-organizing coding bootcamp community and innovative collaboration project.
 It's also now a GitHub organization!
 The reasons for this organization's existence include the following: